 Phoenix, AZ 85036

-Your permission to begin employment is not finalized until you have received an "Employment Authorization Document" (EAD) from the USCIS.
+Your permission to begin employment is not finalized until you have received an Employment Authorization Document (EAD) card from the USCIS.
 The EAD will have your photograph and will also indicate the exact dates of your authorized employment.
 You cannot begin your employment until you have received your EAD from USCIS and the EAD is valid.
-Under this authorization students may work part-time (20 hours/week or less) while school is in session; full-time during holidays or school vacations.
+Under this authorization students may work part-time (20 hours per week or less) while school is in session; full-time (up to 40 hours per week or less) during holidays or school vacations.

 Economic hardship employment authorization will only be granted for a maximum of 12 months or up to your expected date of graduation (whichever is less).
 If you are still experiencing economic hardship, have not yet graduated, and wish to extend your work authorization, you will need to apply once again following the instructions above.
 The authorization can be renewed only if you are maintaining your full-time status and in good academic standing.
 The authorization is automatically terminated if you fail to maintain your full-time student status, if you are no longer in good academic standing, or if you transfer to another school.

 For PDF files, you'll need Adobe Acrobat 5.0 or above to view it.
 If you need Adobe Acrobat Reader it's available free from Adobe (link is external).